Tanner Scott traded to Padres

-SAN DIEGO — The Padres spent the Commerce Deadline constructing top-of-the-line bullpens in baseball — the kind of bullpen they consider will dominate deep into October.
+SAN DIEGO — The Padres spent the Commerce Deadline constructing probably the greatest bullpens in baseball — the kind of bullpen they imagine will dominate deep into October.
 If they’ve sufficient within the rotation to get them there.

 San Diego swung three offers on Deadline Day, together with the headliner — a six-player commerce with Miami that netted All-Star left-hander Tanner Scott.
-The Padres additionally acquired right-hander Bryan Hoeing within the deal, sending 4 prospects to the Marlins — a bundle headlined by left-hander Robby Snelling, their No. 2 prospect and MLB Pipeline’s No. 44 general.
+The Padres additionally obtained right-hander Bryan Hoeing within the deal, sending 4 prospects to the Marlins — a bundle headlined by left-hander Robby Snelling, their No. 2 prospect and MLB Pipeline’s No. 44 total.

 TRADE DETAILS